 Credit cards and debit cards are similar in several ways.
-Both provide the convenience of not having to pay with cash, which is important when traveling or making expensive purchases, and both are issued by a financial institution.
-Whether you have a credit card or a debit card, you should keep a record of your expenses and keep your personal identification number (PIN) private.
+Both provide the convenience of not having to pay with cash, which is important when traveling or making expensive purchases.
+Additionally, both are issued by a financial institution.
+Whether you have a credit card or a debit card, you should keep a record of your expenses, pay attention to fees and keep your personal identification number (PIN) private.

 Both credit cards and debit cards offer points and cash-back incentives for card purchases.
 Points may accrue for day-to-day purchases, such as food, gas and clothing, as well as travel expenses.
 Contact your financial institution for program details, rate structures and restrictions, which vary widely.

 Both debit cards and credit cards contain a three-digit or four-digit card verification code (CVC).
 When purchases are made on the Internet or over the phone, a card holder usually must provide the CVC printed on the back.
 The CVC prevents a thief from stealing a credit card number off a billing statement and using it to make fraudulent purchases.

 Debit cards and credit cards both carry fraud protection.
 Under the Fair Credit Billing Act, a credit card holder is liable up to $50 for fraudulent purchases; however, the card holder must notify the credit card issuer as soon as the card is lost or stolen.
 If notification is not given within 30 days, the card holder may be held responsible for the charges.

 Some credit card issuers waive the $50 charge.
 Credit card holders have zero liability for merchandise that is damaged, of poor quality or never delivered.
 In such cases, the card holder must contact the seller or merchant first to seek a refund or replacement.
 If a refund or replacement is not issued, the card holder can dispute the purchase through his credit card company.